 Your new stairlift will be fitted to your staircase, not to your wall so in most cases the answer will be no. In some instances you may need to have a handrail moved or a window ledge reduced in order to avoid clashes with you new stairlift, in which case some minor redecoration may be needed after the lift is installed.
 If you ever need to relay carpet or maintain your stairs, your stairlift can be removed and refitted, just speak to us to find out what is involved.

-Will a stairlift impede normal stair use for other foot traffic?
+Will a stairlift impede access for other stair users?

 A stairlift has features that allow it to fold up to minimise its size and footprint on and around the staircase.
 The design of your stairs and walkways will largely determine how well the presence of a stairlift can be minimised.

 Stairlift automation offers increased ease of operation with a powered folding footplate, powered swivel seat, powered hinge track and sliding track.
-Automation helps operate the stairlift with a toggle or button instead of manually swivelling and folding the seat.
+Automation helps operate the stairlift with a toggle or button instead of manually swivelling and folding the seat and footplate.

 What safety features do the stairlifts have?

 Your stairlift will also come with a seatbelt as standard for additional peace of mind.
-Our easy release retractable seatbelt gives the added flexibility of allowing you to fasten it to one side, and a velcro seatbelt fastens centrally.
+Our easy release retractable seatbelt gives the added flexibility of allowing you to fasten it to one side, and Velcro seatbelt fastens centrally.